zakj1968/solatTime/README.md

 # solatTime (Muslim Prayer Time) for ESP32
 A muslim solat (prayer) time application running on ESP32.
-Solat API is for Malaysia solat time, the data crawlled from JAKIM.
+Solat API is for Malaysia solat time, the data crawled from JAKIM.
 The data is in JSON format.
 List of Hardware:
 1. ESP32
 2. SD card reader.
 I am using DIY Sd card adapter by soldering the pins directly on to the adapter.